-Step 1: Lie on the floor with your feet plat on the ground, hip-width apart.
+Step 1: Lie on the floor with your feet flat on the ground, hip-width apart.

 Step 2: Tighten your abdominal muscles and glutes to tilt your pelvis up away from the ground.

-Step 3: Check that your spine is completely in contact with the ground, then hold your position for ten seconds.
+Step 3: Check that your spine is completely in contact with the ground, then hold your position for 10 seconds.

 Planks strengthen the entire torso, helping to balance your trunk muscles more effectively.

 Step 1: Lie flat on the floor on your stomach.
 Lift yourself up on your forearms so that your elbows are under your shoulders.